exercism/problem-specifications/exercises/camicia/instructions.md

 # Instructions

 In this exercise, you will simulate the classic card game **Camicia**.
-Your program will receive the initial configuration of two players’ decks and must simulate the game until it ends (or detect that it will never end).
+Your program will receive the initial configuration of two players' decks and must simulate the game until it ends (or detect that it will never end).

 ## Rules